Uganda is experiencing growing positive attitudes towards international arbitration as an established mechanism for resolving disputes.

 - Vivo Energy in a prosecuting a high value recovery and asset-tracing claim.

 - National Social Security Fund in industry-significant appellate proceedings to determine the contributory status (whether excepted or not) of the former employees of a privatized government parastatal.

 - Absa Bank in defending a complex claim for fraud and breach of duty in relation to the receivership of a borrower.

 - Ecobank in defending a high-value claim for breach of the banker-customer relationship.

 - Africell Uganda Limited in proceedings to set aside an arbitral award arising from multibillion shilling ad hoc arbitration proceedings.

 - Vivo Energy in proceedings to recover property on account of fraud, including a landmark re-evaluation of an aggrieved party’s entitlement to mesne profits.

 - Advocate admitted to the High Court of Uganda.

-- Queen Mary University of London: Master of Law (Comparative and International Dispute Resolution).
+- Queen Mary University of London: Master of Laws (Comparative and International Dispute Resolution) (in progress).

 - Law Development Centre: Post-Graduate Diploma in Legal Practice (bar qualification).